GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/dea_maps.md

 ## Additional features

-* **Animate satellite imagery** &mdash; The time slider can also be used to animate satellite imagery.
-Click the arrow "Play" button to the left of the time slider, and control the speed of the animation using the "Play faster" and "Play slower" buttons.
 * **Print your map** &mdash; Click **Share / Print** &gt; **Show Print View** &gt; a new page will open showing a printer-friendly view; click **Print** or press **Ctrl-p** on your keyboard.
 * **Capture a high-quality image of your map** &mdash; Follow the steps above to print your map, except on the printer-friendly page, right-click on the image and select **Save image as ...**.
+* **Animate satellite imagery** &mdash; Once you have added a dataset to the map, click the 'Play' button on the timeline at the bottom.
+You can adjust the speed using the 'Play faster' and 'Play slower' buttons.
-* **Dataset documentation** &mdash; To learn more about a dataset and how to use it on the map, see its [Data Product page](/data/).
+* **Dataset documentation** &mdash; To learn more about a dataset and how to use its specific features on the map, see its [Data Product page](/data/).
+For example, the [DEA Waterbodies (Landsat)](/data/product/dea-waterbodies-landsat/) page explains how to view feature information about waterbodies and compare waterbodies on the map.
 * **Learn more** &mdash; To learn more about using DEA Maps, click **Help** on the top right, then you can take the tour, watch the videos, or read the guides.